p33tersky/WebApp_telecomCourse/README.md

 # WebApp_telecomCourse
-App made during Telecom course on University of Lodz This application is a simple phone call interface built using Vue.js.
+App made during Telecom course on University of Lodz.
+This application is a simple phone call interface built using Vue.js.
 It allows users to initiate a phone call by entering a phone number and simulates the process of making the call.

 Features